-This was the common name for Philistine kings, as “Pharaoh” was of the Egyptian kings.
+This is the name of 5 biblical men; 4 were kings.
+This was the common name for Philistine kings, as was the name “Pharaoh” for Egyptian kings.

 Among the gifts presented by the king were a thousand pieces of silver as a “covering of the eyes” for Sarah; i.e., either as an atoning gift and a testimony of her innocence in the sight of all, or rather for the purpose of procuring a veil for Sarah to conceal her beauty, and thus as a reproof to her for not having worn a veil which, as a married woman, she ought to have done.

 A few years after this Abimelech visited Abraham, who had removed southward beyond his territory, and there entered into a league of peace and friendship with him.
 This league was the first of which we have any record.
 It was confirmed by a mutual oath at Beer-sheba (Genesis 21:22-34).

 Abimelech, a king of Gerar in the time of Isaac, probably the son of the preceeding (Genesis 26:1-22)

 Isaac sought refuge in his territory during a famine, and there he acted a part with reference to his wife Rebekah similar to that of his father Abraham with reference to Sarah.
 Abimelech rebuked him for the deception, which he accidentally discovered.

 Isaac settled for a while here, and prospered.
 However, King Abimelech desired that he leave his territory, which Isaac did.

 Later, Abimelech visited him when he was encamped at Beer-sheba, and expressed a desire to renew the covenant which had been entered into between their fathers (Genesis 26:26-31).

 Abimelech, a son of Gideon (Judges 9:1), who was proclaimed king after the death of his father (Judges 8:33-9:6)